AlexSSD7/linsk/LINUX_DEV_ENV.md

 ## QEMU

-On Ubuntu (and probably on any other Debian-based distro) you can install the required `qemu-system-$(arch)` binary by running the following:
+On Ubuntu (and probably on any other Debian-based distro), you can install the required `qemu-system-$(arch)` binary by running the following:
 ```sh
 apt install qemu-system
 ```